-In Newtown, The Carlisle Castle Hotel was used for the launch of Edward Riley's 1898 election campaign.27 Riley was a founding member of the NSW Labor Party and was a member of the House of Representatives for South Sydney from 1910 to 1931.28
+In Newtown, The Carlisle Castle Hotel was used for the launch of Edward Riley's 1898 election campaign.27 Riley was a founding member of the NSW Labor Party and was a member of the House of Representatives for South Sydney from 1910 to 1931.28 sweeping up the sawdust after closing.
+Dad would 'salt' it with two-bob coins which was our payment-and the sawdust was full of cigarettes and p and vomit.
+We swept it up with two broad brooms and Dad came behind us with a hose and then squeegeed the water out until the bar was all nice and clean and ready for opening the next day.

 Most significant of all was the formation of the Labor Electoral League in the Unity Hall Hotel in Balmain in April 1891.
 This group later morphed into the current Australian Labor Party.29 The Unity Hall Hotel figures strongly in the mythos of the Labor party in NSW and continues to be held in esteem by members.

-The visceral impact of the swill hour was remembered by people like Geoffrey Scharer who had to clean up the aftermath:
+The visceral impact of the swill hour was remembered by people like Geoffrey Scharer who had to clean up the aftermath: ...
+My brother and I had the job of sweeping up the sawdust after